DeAndre Smelter

-DeAndre Tremaine Smelter (born December 3, 1991) is a former American football wide receiver.
-He played college football at Georgia Tech.
+DeAndre Tremaine Smelter (born December 3, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Georgia Tech Yellow Jackets.

 College career

 Smelter originally was drafted by the Minnesota Twins of Major League Baseball in 2010, but turned it down to play college baseball at Georgia Tech.
 In 2011, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 After playing three seasons of baseball from 2011 to 2013, primarily as a relief pitcher, shoulder problems caused him to turn to football.
 Smelter went on to play two seasons as a starting wide receiver for the Georgia Tech Yellow Jackets edging out Darren Waller on the depth chart.
 However, on November 29, 2014, in the traditional year ending rivalry game against the University of Georgia, Smelter tore his ACL.

 Professional career

 San Francisco 49ers

-Smelter was drafted by the San Francisco 49ers in the fourth round of the 2015 NFL Draft, 132nd overall.
+Smelter was selected by the San Francisco 49ers in the fourth round of the 2015 NFL draft, 132nd overall.

 On September 3, 2016, he was released by the 49ers.
 He was re-signed to the practice squad on October 18, 2016.
 He was promoted to the active roster on December 20, 2016.
-In Week 17, Smelter caught his first career reception from Colin Kaepernick against the Seattle Seahawks on January 1, 2017, which went for 23 yards and a first down.
+In Week 17, Smelter caught his first, and only, career reception from Colin Kaepernick against the Seattle Seahawks on January 1, 2017, which went for 23 yards and a first down.

 On September 2, 2017, Smelter was waived by the 49ers and was signed to the practice squad the next day.